Visiting Key Largo: Everything You Need to Know about the Start of the Florida Keys

 Was the Film “Key Largo” actually Shot Here?

-Yes, the film “Key Largo” was actually filmed on location in Key Largo, Florida.
+Yes, the film “Key Largo” was actually filmed on location in Key Largo, Florida for some exterior scenes, but that’s it.
 The movie was directed by John Huston and starred Humphrey Bogart, Lauren Bacall, Edward G. Robinson, and Lionel Barrymore, among others.
 The story takes place in a hotel in Key Largo during a hurricane, where a group of gangsters hold the guests hostage.
 The film was released in 1948 and was a critical and commercial success, earning an Academy Award nomination for Best Supporting Actress for Claire Trevor, who won the award.
 The film’s success helped to put Key Largo on the map as a popular vacation destination, and it remains a classic piece of American cinema.

 There are two State Parks, a National Park (part of one) and a National Wildlife Refuge on or near Key Largo.
 These spots are great for seeing wildlife, bird watching and enjoying the natural side of the Florida Keys.
 Key Largo is a huge island, so it’s got lots of undeveloped land and marine areas to explore.